boraseo560/kokoa-clone/README.md

 # Kokoa Clone

-HTML and CSS practice with the lectures from Nomad Coders (https://nomadcoders.co/kokoa-clone)
+Practicing HTML and CSS with the lectures from Nomad Coders (https://nomadcoders.co/kokoa-clone)